Best Personal Finance Tools for Self-Employed Workers 2026

 - Best investment + net worth tracking available

-- No pushy upsell on the free tier
+- No aggressive upsell on the free tier

 Cons:

-- Budgeting tools are secondary to investment tracking
+- Budgeting tools take a backseat to investment tracking

-- You'll get sales calls once assets are linked — not a dealbreaker, but worth knowing upfront
+- You'll get sales calls once assets are linked — not bad, just fair warning

 4. SoFi — Best for Banking and Financial Planning in One Place

-SoFi started as a student loan refinancer and evolved into a full financial ecosystem — which is kind of a wild pivot when you think about it.
-For self-employed workers who want a high-yield checking and savings account alongside basic investment and financial planning tools, SoFi consolidates a lot without charging monthly fees.
-The checking account currently offers competitive APY on savings (rates fluctuate with Fed policy, so check their current rate before you commit).
+SoFi started as a student loan refinancer and somehow evolved into a full financial ecosystem — which is a pretty wild evolution.
+For self-employed workers who want a high-yield checking and savings account alongside basic investment and financial planning tools, SoFi bundles everything together without monthly fees.
+The checking account currently offers competitive APY on savings (rates shift with Fed policy, so check their current offer before signing up).

-Look, it won't replace a dedicated budgeting app or a serious investment platform.
-But if you're starting out as a freelancer and want to simplify your financial life into one app without paying for the privilege, SoFi makes that surprisingly easy.
+And look, it won't replace a dedicated budgeting app or a serious investment platform.
+But if you're new to freelancing and want to simplify your financial life into one app without paying for it, SoFi makes that surprisingly simple.

 Key Features: